About Me

 M51, Chandra X-ray Observatory; image processing by J. Rice

-Previously I was a postdoctoral research associate at Texas State University working with Prof. Blagoy Rangelov on a variety of topics in observational high-energy astrophysics.
+Prior to that I was a postdoctoral research associate at Texas State University working with Prof. Blagoy Rangelov on a variety of topics in observational high-energy astrophysics.
 We study X-ray binaries in M51 with Chandra X-ray Observatory and the Hubble Space Telescope.
 We also study optical counterparts of X-ray sources in various starforming galaxies with Chandra and HST.

 I also collaborate with Prof. Bing Zhang (my PhD advisor) at the University of Nevada, Las Vegas on theoretical high-energy astrophysics.
 We study primordial black holes, black hole accretion, and electromagnetic counterparts of binary supermassive black hole mergers.